Strong-to-Weak Spontaneous Symmetry Breaking in Mixed Quantum States: Examples

+Here $\Delta F_{\rm dw}=-\ln \frac{Z(X\cdot\delta X)}{Z(X)}$ is the free energy cost of inserting a domain wall of length $\sim |i-j|$. $\braket{\cdots}_{\rm RBIM}$ stands for disorder average in the random-bond Ising model along the Nishimori line~\cite{TQM}.
+For $p>p_c$, the RBIM is in the paramagnetic phase (i.e. high temperature), so the disorder-averaged free energy cost for a domain wall approaches a constant.
+Thus we have shown that the fidelity correlator is long-range ordered for $p>p_c$.
+It also suggests that $F_{ij}$ decays exponentially for $p<p_c$, since the free energy cost diverges linearly with the distance in the ferromagnetic (low-temperature) phase.

+We note that the same results follow for the other definition of SSB in terms of sandwiched R\'enyi entropy. offering supporting evidence for our earlier conjecture in Sec.~\ref{Sec:fidelity} that SW-SSB defined using distinct distinguishability measures -- namely, quantum relative entropy and the fidelity correlator -- ought to be equivalent. }

-If we instead consider the R\'enyi-2 correlator \eqref{eq:R2}, following a similar derivation the correlation function can be mapped to the statistical mechanics model originating from evaluating the purity of the density matrix, $\Tr(\rho^2)$.
-That is, we need to choose $t=2$ in Eq. \eqref{Replica-t}.
-Then the effective Hamiltonian \eqref{effective Hamiltonian} is the Hamiltonian of 2$d$ classical Ising model.
+If we instead consider the R\'enyi-2 correlator \eqref{eq:R2}, following a similar derivation the correlation function can be mapped to the statistical mechanics model originating from evaluating the purity of the density matrix, $\Tr(\rho^2)$, which is exactly the partition function of 2$d$ classical Ising model.
 Therefore, the transition between $\Z_2$ strongly symmetric state and an SW-SSB state induced by a symmetric quantum channel will happen at $p_c^{(2)}\approx 0.178$.

 Furthermore, this is another example of the inequivalence between two different definitions of SW-SSB through fidelity and R\'enyi-2 correlators.
 For this model, the long-range R\'enyi-2 correlator is a stronger condition than the long-range fidelity correlator, since $p_c<p_c^{(2)}$.

-{Moreover, it is worth noting that the replicated fidelity in Eq. \eqref{eq:replicatedfidelity} also provides a naturally replicated version of the sandwiched R\'enyi relative entropy defined in Eq. \eqref{eq:sandwiched}, which can be recovered by taking the limit $m\to \frac{1-\alpha}{2\alpha}$ and $n\to \alpha$.
-Consequently, in the replica limit $t\to 1$, the partition function in Eq. \eqref{Replica-t} should also capture potential SW-SSB defined in terms of the sandwiched R\'enyi relative entropy.
-This offers supporting evidence for our earlier conjecture in Sec.~\ref{Sec:fidelity} that SW-SSB defined using distinct distinguishability measures -- namely, quantum relative entropy and the fidelity correlator -- ought to be equivalent.}
+We note that it has been proposed in Ref.~\cite{Lee_2023} to use R\'enyi-$1$ quantity, such as the Fisher information or von Neumann relative entropy to define an ``intrinsic'' transition; based on its correspondence to the decodability transition in toric code \cite{TQM}, this transition was claimed to be the random-bond transition at $p_c$.

 Our discussions are not limited to the Pauli channel like Eq. \eqref{ZZ channel}.
 For example, consider the following nearest-neighbor non-Pauli channel that is $\Z_2$ strongly symmetric,

 and $\E=\prod_{\langle ij\rangle}\E_{ij}$.
 Notice that for $\theta=\pi/2$ we recover the previous channel \eqref{ZZ channel}.
 A more general channel similar to Eq. \eqref{theta channel} is